Bonkers (American TV series): Premise

-The premise of the series was that Bonkers D. Bobcat, an anthropomorphic bobcat who was a popular cartoon star, had washed out of show business and became a cop.
-He was made the junior partner of Detective Lucky Piquel, a grim and ill-tempered human who hates toons.
-Throughout the series, the pair work together to solve crimes in the Hollywood, Los Angeles, California, region.
-Bonkers repeatedly tried to win Piquel's praise, but usually just ended up ruining missions with his antics.
-But often those goofy antics would prove to save the day.
+Bonkers D. Bobcat, a formerly popular cartoon star, had washed out of show business and became a cop.
+He was made the junior partner of Detective Lucky Piquel in the Los Angeles Police Department, a grim and ill-tempered human who hates toons.
+Throughout the series, the pair work together to solve crimes in the Hollywood, Los Angeles, California region.
+Bonkers repeatedly tried to win Piquel's praise, but usually just ended up ruining missions with his goofy antics, which would often prove to save the day.

-After multiple episodes of working with Bonkers, Piquel was given an FBI job in Washington, D.C., and with great glee was finally able to leave Bonkers, but finally realized that after all the time spent hating working with Bonkers he had grown to love him.
+After working with Bonkers for several episodes, Piquel was given an FBI job in Washington, D.C., and was initially happy at finally being able to leave Bonkers, but finally realized that after all the time spent hating working with Bonkers he had grown to love him.
 He took along the police radio, the light, Toots and Fall-Apart Rabbit.
-At the end of the "Lucky" episodes, Bonkers was given a new partner, the attractive cool-headed Officer Miranda Wright.
+At the end of the first "Lucky" episodes, Bonkers was given a second partner, the attractive cool-headed Officer Miranda Wright.
 Although also human, she was far more patient and tolerant of his antics than was Piquel.
 With Miranda, Bonkers was more the brunt of the slapstick.